jnozzi/cocoadev.com/markdown/HowToAskQuestions.md

 [Topic]

-Consider pointing newbies to one of these rather than directly to General/HowToAskQuestions, as the title is potentially aggravating.
+Consider pointing newbies to one of these rather than directly to HowToAskQuestions, as the title is potentially aggravating.
 If they follow the link, they should find their way here.

 ----